Getting rid of John Conyers won't be easy

 Cillizza: Is this news about Conyers truly "new"?
 Or has there been chatter about it before?
 If the latter, why is it only coming to light now?

 Spangler: I think in all fairness to Conyers, chatter overall is pretty rampant on the Hill and that it wouldn't be right for reporters to throw that kind of gossip up as news without a strict vetting regarding any member of Congress.
 You hear all kinds of things after all -- but no, it's not the first time I've heard an allegation of some kind or other about something going on in Conyers' (or someone else's) office.
-The distinction here is that documents which are usually kept completely under wraps and secret -- the complaint and unsigned settlement by the woman who worked for him, the affidavits from other women workers in the office -- was entirely new and that Buzzfeed, to their credit, got them and, more importantly, vetted them with the people involved.
+The distinction here is that documents which are usually kept completely under wraps and secret -- the complaint and unsigned settlement by the woman who worked for him, the affidavits from other women workers in the office -- was entirely new and that BuzzFeed, to their credit, got them and, more importantly, vetted them with the people involved.

-Again, though, in fairness to Conyers: This settlement that was published by Buzzfeed expressly denied the claims made against him and the woman who accused him signed it.
+Again, though, in fairness to Conyers: This settlement that was published by BuzzFeed expressly denied the claims made against him and the woman who accused him signed it.
 She may have done so because she felt she had no other choice, that this was as much justice as she was going to get from this closed-door system of dealing with harassment complaints, but at no point has Conyers acknowledged he did anything wrong.

 Cillizza: Conyers denies that he harassed anyone.
 So far Democratic leadership isn't calling on him to resign.
 How long does that last?